DavidPH/DH-dlc/README.LANGUAGE.txt

 	int: stores an integer
 	float: stores a rational
 	string: stores text
+	string8: stores up to 8 characters of text
+	sword: stores a 16-bit signed integer
+	ubyte: stores an 8-bit unsigned integer
+	uword: stores a 16-bit unsigned integer

 The numeric types also have short and long variants.
 Short numbers have a fixed size that is decided when the program is compiled (currently, they are basic C